Captions for LinkedIn that read as professional, not viral.

 Generally yes.
 Stick to clean static cues or simple word-by-word fades.
 Save the karaoke for TikTok.

-Best fonts for subtitles: readable choices for TikTok, Reels, Shorts, and YouTube
+Best fonts for subtitles in 2026: what works on TikTok, Reels, Shorts, and YouTube